-You must collect and keep appropriate documents to evidence each RPA you're implementing is at a residential or small business site (for HVAC1, SYS2 or BESS1) or at a residential site (for BESS2).
+You must collect and keep appropriate documents to evidence each RPA you're implementing is at a residential or small business site (for HVAC1, SYS2, BESS1 or BESS2).

 Examples of the types of documents you can collect as evidence site requirements are met is contained in Table B.1.